Gillian Merron: Parliamentary career

 Merron was made a prospective parliamentary candidate (PPC) through an all-women shortlist, and was elected to the House of Commons in May 1997 with a majority of 11,130.
-From July 1998 to July 1999, she served as Parliamentary Private Secretary (PPS) to Doug Henderson as Minister of State for the Armed Forces and, from July 1999 to June 2001, she was PPS to Baroness Symons as Minister of State for Defence Procurement.
+From July 1998 to July 1999, she was Parliamentary Private Secretary (PPS) to Doug Henderson as Minister of State for the Armed Forces and, from July 1999 to June 2001, she was PPS to Baroness Symons as Minister of State for Defence Procurement.

-From June 2001 to October 2002, Merron served as PPS to John Reid as Secretary of State for Northern Ireland.
+From June 2001 to October 2002, Merron was PPS to John Reid as Secretary of State for Northern Ireland.
 From October 2002 to May 2006, she was a government whip and was a Lord Commissioner of the Treasury from December 2004.
 At the 2005 general election, her majority was 4,613.

 Merron was appointed to the Department for Transport in May 2006, where she worked until the reshuffle on 29 June 2007, when she became Parliamentary Secretary for the Cabinet Office and the first ever minister of the East Midlands.

 Following Peter Hain's resignation on 24 January 2008, Merron was reshuffled again, becoming a Parliamentary Under-Secretary of State in the Department for International Development, leaving both of her previous roles.
 Following Gordon Brown's next reshuffle on 5 October 2008, Merron was moved to the Foreign Office and Commonwealth Office.
 A promotion to Minister of State for Public Health soon followed.

 Merron followed the party whip in votes on equal gay rights, the hunting ban, foundation hospitals, a ban on smoking in public places, the Iraq war, preventative laws to stop climate change, and The Digital Economy Bill.
 She lost her seat to the Conservative candidate Karl McCartney in the 2010 general election.
 From 1997 until 2007, when Quentin Davies defected to the Labour Party, she had been Lincolnshire's only Labour MP – and the first since Margaret Beckett had the seat from 1974 to 1979.